 - Pin it for later.

-The v-neck cardigan you make following this pattern is yours you are free to sell it, as long as you credit MyCrochetory as original designer.
+The cropped crochet cardigan pattern you make following this pattern is yours you are free to sell it, as long as you credit MyCrochetory as original designer.
 For more information, please, read Terms Page.

 Materials & Tools: